 Shopping in Eden

-If you are shopping in our main towns of Penrith, Appleby, Alston and Kirkby Stephen please respect the new measures in place in order to keep you and the staff safe.
-Face coverings are now mandatory in shops, supermarkets, shopping centres and enclosed transport hubs from 24 July in England (some exemptions apply).
+If you are shopping in our main towns of Penrith, Appleby, Alston and Kirkby Stephen please respect the safety measures in place in order to keep you and the staff safe.
+Face coverings are now mandatory in shops, supermarkets, shopping centres and enclosed transport hubs (some exemptions apply).

-The Discover Penrith website has a useful webpage on how Penrith is ready to welcome you back.
-It also includes details of which shops are open in Penrith and the safety measures in place.
+The Discover Penrith website has a useful information on which shops are open in Penrith and the safety measures in place.